kcirne25/StackOverflow-2023-Survey-Analysis/README.md

 # StackOverflow-2023-Survey-Analysis

 ### Table of Contents
-1- Installation
+1- Installation;
-2 - Project Motivation
+2 - Project Motivation;
-3 - Results
+3 - Results;
-4 - Licensing, Authors, and Acknowledgements
+4 - Licensing, Authors, and Acknowledgements;

 1 - Installation
 The code runs in Python and the libraries Pandas, Numpy, Matplotlib were used through the analysis.